gooddata/gooddata-python-sdk/README.md

     The `make dev` command will create a new Python 3.9 virtual environment in the `.venv` directory, install all third party dependencies into it and setup git hooks.

-    Additionally if you use [direnv](https://direnv.net/) you can run `direnv allow .envrc` to enable automatic activation of the virtual environment that was previously created in `.venv`.
+    Additionally, if you use [direnv](https://direnv.net/) you can run `direnv allow .envrc` to enable automatic activation of the virtual environment that was previously created in `.venv`.

-    If `direnv` is not your cup of tea, you may want adopt the PYTHONPATH exports that are done as part of the script so that you can run custom Python code using the packages container herein without installing them.
+    If `direnv` is not your cup of tea, you may want to adopt the PYTHONPATH exports that are done as part of the script so that you can run custom Python code using the packages container herein without installing them.

     To make sure you have successfully set up your environment run `make test` in virtualenv in the root of git repo.
+    Please note, that `make test` executes tests against all the supported python versions.
+If you need to specify only subset of them, see section [Run tests](#Run tests)

 ### Coding Conventions